 To accomplish color density and shading, I layer flat and powdered glass and sometimes copper to explore complex lighting, reflection and moments of beauty in the natural world.
-I heat my layered glass work many times to build the imagery, color and depth of a piece.
+I heat my layered glass work many times, adding glass each time, to build the imagery, color and depth of a piece.
 My flat glass images often repeat the same scene in different lighting, at various times of day or in different seasons to fully explore the various moods and changing light from the same viewpoint.
 Places remain constant, but our ways of seeing them change.

 I have been working in glass for over 20 years.
 Building on my two year apprenticeship with the Italian glass master Narciso Quagliata and at the Pilchuck Glass School, I began fusing glass in 1994.
 It’s a joy to have solo shows for each new series and to have been part of over 20 group shows.
 I have shown my work in art galleries in the US and UK.
 I love working regularly with local elementary school kids to teach about glass, light and color.
 My work and commissions are in private collections in the US, UK and Gibraltar, as well as corporate collections in Iowa.